The semi-classical limit of large fermionic systems: Introduction and main results

 The main results of the paper concern the convergence of states, which requires more subtle tools.
-We will express it using coherent states and Wigner measures, but other choices are possible.
+We will express it using coherent states and Wigner functions, but other choices are possible.

 Let $f$ be any fixed normalized real-valued function in $L^2(\R^d)$.
 For every fixed $(x,p)$ in the phase space $\R^d\times\R^d$, we introduce the \emph{coherent state}

 where we recall that $\hbar=N^{-1/d}$.
 Then we have the resolution of the identity